pghalliday/grunt-mocha-test/README.md

     }
   });

-  // On watch events if the changed file is a test file then configure mochaTest to only
+  // On watch events, if the changed file is a test file then configure mochaTest to only
   // run the tests from that file.
 Otherwise run all the tests var defaultTestSrc = grunt.config('mochaTest.test.src');
   grunt.event.on('watch', function(action, filepath) {